MichaelELeonard/Matplotlib-Challenge/README.md

 ## QUARTILES, OUTLIERS & BOXPLOTS
 The study data was then prepared to examine and the results of Capomulin Ramicane Infubinol and Ceftamin in more detail.
-The results from the clean_mice_df was isolated by drug type and the largest timepoint for each drug was identified to compare results.
-This final tumor data was then merged with the existing drug DateFrame for further analysis.
-This data was prepared for Boxplots by identifying the data quartiles for each drug dataset.
-A Boxplot graph was created for the four drugs for examination.
+The results were isolated by drug type and the largest timepoint for each drug was identified to compare results.
+This data was prepared for Boxplots by identifying the quartiles for each drug dataset.
+A Boxplot graph was created for examination.
 <br>
 <br>
 <img src="Pics/box plot.png" width="469" height="377">